 The “what” of the project are the tasks which represent what work needs to be accomplished.
 The resources are the “who” or who will perform the work.
-The assignment is applying the resource to the task to create the “when” and for “how much” (cost and time).
-How the assignment is created will result in different outcomes for the values in the assignment.
+The assignment is applying the resource to the task to create the “when” and for “how much ” (cost and time).
+How the assignment is created will result in different outcomes for the values in the assignment.The values used in creating the assignment will drive the result for the duration, work and quantity of the resource assigned to the task.

-For example: A task “Paint the room” which we have estimated to take 3 days at 8 hours per day.
-The task type is fixed units, effort-driven off 1 painter with a cost of $30 per hour is available to do the painting.
+Example: A task, “Paint the room” is estimated to take 3 days at 8 hours per day.
+The task type is Fixed Units, effort-driven off and 1 painter has a rate of $30 per hour.

-The result of this assignment would be:
+The result of this assignment is:

-The assignment would result in 24 hours of work for the 1 painter to be completed over 3 days.
+24 hours of work for 1 painter to be completed over 3 days.
 The resource was applied to the task at 100% units and has full availability during the dates the task is planned.

-As a result of the assignment, we now have the “when” which is the schedule dates of the task.
-We also have the “how much” which is 24 hours or work and $720 to complete the task.
+As a result of the assignment, we now have the “when”, which is the schedule dates of the task.
+We also have the “how much” which is 24 hours of work at $30 per hour or a cost of $720 to complete the task.

-If we had 3 available painters who work at the same rate to do this task the assignment outcome would be different:
+If the task had been scheduled using 3 available painters to work at the same time and rate, the assignment outcome would be different:

 The task would change to an effort-driven task.
-Each of the 3 painters would work 8 hours to complete the 24 hours of total work.
+Each of the 3 painters will work 8 hours to complete the 24 hours of total work.
 They would each be scheduled for 1 day of work and the cost would remain at $720.
-The task would complete 2 days sooner.
+The task now completes in 1 day’s time and 2 days earlier.

 Assignment Formula